VolodymyrKolisnichenko/todo-list-2/README.md

 A live demo of the web application can be accessed <span> <a href="https://volodymyrkolisnichenko.github.io/todo-list-2/" target="_blank"> here. </span>

 <h2>Features</h2>
-Create new tasks with a title and optional description.
+Create new tasks with a title and optional description.<br>
-Mark tasks as completed to keep track of progress.
+Mark tasks as completed to keep track of progress.<br>
-Update existing tasks to modify their details.
+Update existing tasks to modify their details.<br>
-Delete tasks that are no longer needed.
+Delete tasks that are no longer needed.<br>
-Responsive design for seamless usage across devices.
+Responsive design for seamless usage across devices.<br>
-Technologies Used
+<h2>Technologies Used</h2>
-HTML: Markup language for creating the structure and content of the web application.
+HTML: Markup language for creating the structure and content of the web application.<br>
-CSS: Stylesheets for defining the visual appearance and layout of the application.
+CSS: Stylesheets for defining the visual appearance and layout of the application.<br>
-JavaScript: Programming language used for adding interactivity and functionality.
+JavaScript: Programming language used for adding interactivity and functionality.<br>
-Bootstrap: CSS library.
+Bootstrap: Strong CSS library.<br>
 Other libraries or frameworks: The project may utilize additional libraries or frameworks to enhance the user experience and improve development efficiency.
 Refer to the project's source code for more details.
 <h2>Usage</h2>
 To use the web application locally, follow these steps: